-Soaking in a hot tub, the jets massaging your tense tired muscles, the tension of the day dissipating, is perhaps one of the best forms of relaxation out there.
+Soaking in a hot tub with the jets massaging your tense tired muscles, as the tension of the day dissipates is perhaps one of the best forms of relaxation.
 While soaking in a hot tub is often seen as recreational it also offers a form of hydrotherapy.

-In fact, hot tub therapy has been utilized for 100’s of years, dating back to the ancient Romans, Greeks and Egyptians who enjoyed natures hot springs as a form of therapy.
+In fact, hot tub therapy has been utilized for hundreds of years, dating back to the ancient Romans, Greeks, and Egyptians who enjoyed natural hot springs as a form of therapy.
 As time has progressed the invention of hot tubs has made it easier to enjoy that warm therapeutic water from the comfort of your own home.

 What is Hot Tub Therapy?

 Hot tub therapy is the method of warm water immersion and advanced jet systems to help relieve stress, relax sore, stiff muscles, and ease tension while rejuvenating the mind and body.
 The buoyancy of the water helps to reduce the weight of the body by up to 90%.
 This in turn takes the pressure off of joints, as well as helps to reduce inflammation.

 Hot Tub Therapy Comes With So Many Benefits…